Hubbard and Heisenberg models on hyperbolic lattices: Metal-insulator transitions, global antiferromagnetism, and enhanced boundary fluctuations: Hyperbolic Lattices, Hubbard and Heisenberg Models

 Drawing conclusions from the results on finite lattices about the properties in the thermodynamic limit is somewhat more complicated than in the Euclidean plane.
 For open boundary conditions the ratio of lattice sites at the edge to the total number of lattice sites converges to a finite value, so the behavior of the edge sites is not negligible even for large system sizes \cite{Shima06,Sakaniwa09,Urwyler22,Mosseri23}.
-If the bulk properties are of interest, the lattice can be successively increased and the calculation can only be done for the inner bulk part, neglecting the outer shells \cite{Shima06,Shima06a}.
+If the bulk properties are of interest, then the lattice can be successively increased and the calculation can only be done for the inner bulk part, neglecting the outer shells \cite{Shima06,Shima06a}.
 Another possibility is to use periodic boundary conditions.
 Some classes of hyperbolic tilings can be placed on compact surfaces with higher genus $g\geq2$ with periodic boundary conditions \cite{Sausset07,Breuckmann20,Zhu21,Maciejko22,Boettcher22}.
-But in this work we use open boundary conditions and also take into account the boundary contributions.
+In this work we use open boundary conditions and also take into account the boundary contributions.

-Fig.~\ref{fig:lattices} also shows, that the $\{8,3\}$ lattice is bipartite with sublattice $A$ and $B$, like all lattices in this work.
+Figure~\ref{fig:lattices} also shows, that the $\{8,3\}$ lattice is bipartite with sublattice $A$ and $B$, like all lattices in this work.
 In general for even $p$ the resulting lattices are bipartite \cite{Mosseri23}.
-In Table~\ref{tab:coord} of the Appendix we provide a list of the considered lattice sizes and their respective number of lattice sites $N_s$.
+In Table~\ref{tab:coord} we provide a list of the considered lattice sizes and their respective number of lattice sites $N_s$.